 The Famous Red Cabin – Eliassen Rorbuer

 You may already know that I am a great fan of Northern Norway and you may have seen the red cabin photo that I posted on instagram (@bizarrejourneys) many times.
 Not to upset you but I have a confession to make.
 That lonely small cabin – despite the fabulous looks – is not occupied by an interesting and solitude loving writer working on her/his magnificent latest piece but is part of Eliassen Rorbuer complex renting out cabins to the visitors of Lofoten.
 Let me first introduce you to the concept of rorbuer before talking about my multiple stays at Eliassen Rorbuer.

-“Rorbuer” actually means a fisherman’s hut in Norwegian.
-There are still numerous rorbuers on the islands being used in accordance with their original purpose but the use of these cabins for tourism is also very common.
-My favourite one among all of those rorbuer facilities is Eliassen Rorbuer where I got to stay twice.
+My favorite one among all of those rorbuer facilities in Lofoten Islands is Eliassen Rorbuer where I got to stay twice.
 The accommodation prices at Eliassen Rorbuer are slightly cheaper (you can rent out a cabin to host 3-4 people per USD 120/night) than the rest and it is located on the most beautiful and picturesque region in Lofoten Islands – Hamnoy.

-Finally, there is a bus stop right outside of Eliassen and this makes your life quite easy in Lofoten Islands if you are relying on public transportation like me.
+Finally, there is a bus stop right outside of Eliassen Robuer and this makes your life quite easy in Lofoten Islands if you are relying on public transportation like me.
 There is also a market which is about 35 minutes walking distance from Eliassen (beautiful views along the road) and not more than a 5 minutes on wheels.
-If it was not very apparent already – I should note that Eliassen is my favourite place in Lofoten and cannot recommend it highly enough for your trip to Lofoten.
+If it was not very apparent already – I should note that Eliassen is my favorite place in Lofoten and cannot recommend it highly enough for your own trip.